 A Mediterranean Yacht Charter from Split is the perfect option for families or even small sailors who want the freedom to explore the Adriatic independently.
 Chartering through European Yacht Charter offer an easy start and finish point.
 You can depart and return from the heart of the Split harbour.
 Experienced local skippers are available if needed.

 Chartering your own yacht provides you with a unique way to see Croatia.
 European Yacht Charters will put you in touch with professional Yacht Charter companies in the area, to get you the best deals possible.
 We offer help and advice about Mediterranean Chartering.
 We are always happy to hear your comments about the Yacht Charter company we recommend.

 In 1806 French Empire included Split, becoming part of the Illyrian Provinces.
-After this occupation, the Austrian government obtained the city, in 1813.
+After this occupation, the Austrian government obtained the city in 1813.

 The shipbuilding industry was particularly successful and Yugoslavia, with its Croatian shipyards becoming world-famous.
 Federal funding supported the construction of many recreational facilities and marinas at this time.

 Hot, dry summers with mild, wet Mediterranean winters, but it can occasionally feel cold, at times, because of the strong northern wind.
-Rainfall is more than 820 millimeters in January as this is the coldest month, with an average low temperature of around 5 °C. November is the wettest month.
+Rainfall is more than 820 millimetres in January as this is the coldest month, with an average low temperature of around 5 °C. November is the wettest month.

 Click our representative below to chat on WhatsApp or send us an email to firstname.lastname@example.org